isc-projects/bind9/doc/dev/style.md

 separated by a double-underscore.
 This indicates that the name is internal, its API is not as formal as the public API, and thus it might change without any sort of notice.
-Examples of this usage include `dns__zone_loadpending()` and `isc__taskmgr_ready()`.
+Examples of this usage include `dns__zone_loadpending()` and `isc__mem_printallactive()`.

-In many cases, a public interface is instantiated by a private back-end implementation.
-The double-underscore naming style is sometimes used in that situation; for example, `isc_task_attach()` calls the `attach` function provided by a task API implementation; in BIND 9, this function is provided by `isc__task_attach()`.

-Other times, private interface implementations are static functions that are pointed to by "method" tables.
+In some cases, a public interface is instantiated by a private back-end implementation.
+The private interface implementations are typically static functions that are pointed to by "method" tables.
 For example, the `dns_db` interface is implemented in several places, including `lib/dns/rbtdb.c` (the red-black tree database used for internal storage of zones and cache data) and `lib/dns/sdlz.c` (an interface to DLZ modules).
 An object of type `dns_dbmethods_t` is created for each of these, containing function pointers to the local implementations of each of the `dns_db` API functions.
 The `dns_db_findnode()` function is provided by static functions called `findnode()` in each file, and so on.

 #### Initialization